-If a destination extension rings, and then the call is redirected to the forward destination by the FWD- No Answer or Busy/No Answer feature.
-If a call waits in a queue of an incoming call distribution group, and then the call is redirected to the overflow destination by the Queuing Time Table. (→ 10.1.6 ICD Group Features-Queuing)
+- If a destination extension rings, and then the call is redirected to the intercept destination by the Intercept Routing-No Answer feature. - If a call waits in a queue of an incoming call distribution group, and then the call is redirected to the overflow destination by the Queuing Time Table. (→ 9.1.6 ICD Group Features-Queuing)